Brayton Laster

-Brayton Laster (born August 28, 2002), nicknamed The Pizza Man, is an American professional stock car racing driver.
-He competes part-time in the ARCA Menards Series, driving the No. 03 Ford Fusion for Mullins Racing.
+Brayton Laster (born August 28, 2002), nicknamed "the Pizza Man", is an American professional stock car racing driver.
+He last competed full-time in the ARCA Menards Series, driving the No. 0 and 06 for Wayne Peterson Racing.

 Racing career

 Early racing career

 Laster would start racing go-karts at the age of eight at the Indianapolis Speedrome.
 Four years later, he would move on to racing Ford Thunderbirds and other various types of stock cars.
 According to Laster's dad, Dane, he would describe Brayton's equipment as a Frankenstein-esque vehicle, saying that "There’s times where I look back and I feel bad about some of the stuff I put him in over the years.
 But he’s had to drive his heart out, he’s had to learn to work on it to get speed out of it."

 For most of his career, Laster has driven the No. 13 along with green paint, both racing superstitions that are rumored to give bad luck.
 Laster said that he wanted both qualities as a satire to both superstitions.